Building Projects FAQs

 The building is along the RTD Flex Ride route, which provides scheduled public transportation service six days a week.

-South Jefferson County will be served by both Columbine Library and the new South Jefferson County Library.
+South Jefferson County will be served by both Columbine Library and the new South Jefferson County Library (Deer Creek Library).
 Together, these locations will provide this community with more convenient access to library resources, staff and services.

 At 64,058 square feet and a lot size of 7.04 acres, the current site exceeds original size requirements included in site criteria.
 While no decisions have been made at this time, the space allows for future expansion or potential partnership opportunities.